LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 3. Render the reports (happens after data reporting)

-After render the homeowners would have access to comprehensive summer about their property.
+After rendering the report the homeowners would have access to comprehensive summer about their property.
 For the data collection, reporting and rendering the Building Performance Institute (BPI) Standards are followed closely.
 As the energy auditors are BPI certified.
 Audits look into insulation,